Commit451/FirestoreAdapter/README.md

 ```

 ## Limitations
-- Items added to a collection after queries have been started will always be added to the bottom of the list
- - This is due to the fact that we cannot know which query the document change originates from.
+- Items added to a collection after queries have been started will always be added to the bottom of the list.
+This is due to the fact that we cannot know which query the document change originates from.
-- If an items position changes in the list, it will not update, only the data will
- - We cannot associate the changed item with the right spot in the list since it differs from the spot in the query
+- If an items position changes in the list, it will not update, only the data will.
+We cannot associate the changed item with the right spot in the list since it differs from the spot in the query

 License
 --------